gabriel403/Prowl/README.md

 [![Build Status](https://travis-ci.org/Prowl/api.svg?branch=master)](https://travis-ci.org/Prowl/api)

-Prowl - api
+Prowl
 ===
 Prowl is a rails/resque based deployment system written as a RESTful api.
-This api is for managing organisations/apps/environments and deployments within prowl.
+This api is for managing organisations/apps/environments and deployments within Prowl.
+The 2.0 branch holds the API code and the gh-pages branch holds a js/html based web-ui to interact with the API

 Dev Environment
 ===
 Prowl comes with a vagrant setup available for it.
-Git clone the api and app into the same folder, cd into the api directory and run `vagrant up`.
+Git clone the 2.0 and gh-pages branches as seperate clones in the same folder, named api and app,
+cd into the api directory and run `vagrant up`.
-This will download a basebox for prowl and bring the dev environment up.
+This will download a basebox for Prowl and bring the dev environment up.
 You can then `vagrant ssh` and start running the servers for the api and app.
 `cd /code/prowl/api` and `rails s`
 the app is simple html and js , so run it however you want, I use the python server